lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/Hunter.md

 You are immune to poison damage and the poisoned condition.
 This has also bolstered your general constitution, granting an expertise die on all saving throws against disease.

 ### Master Slayer
-At 15th level, when attacking one of your studied adversaries you may increase the benefits of your trained accuracy ability as if you had expended one additional use, to a maximum equivalent of 3 uses.
+At 15th level, when attacking one of your studied adversaries you may increase the benefits of your accuracy bonus ability as if you had expended one additional use, to a maximum equivalent of 3 uses.
 Once you have done so against a specific creature, you cannot do so again against that creature for 24 hours.

 (*Source: Heroes old and New*)